cfpb/design-manual/ui-toolkit/modals.md

 <div class="content-33 content-first">

+<em>Note: Sizes are totally super draft stage, as we see what works.</em>

 <ul>
+    <li>Can be triggered by links, buttons, or inactivity timeouts.</li>
 	<li>10px CFPB Green stripe along the top of the window</li>
 	<li>14px Avenir Next Demi-bold, all caps, dark gray header text</li>
 	<li>16px Avenir Next Regular black body text</li>
-	<li>Delete minicon within a circle in the upper right hand corner, with a label (if space allows)</li>
+	<li>30px delete minicon within a circle in the upper right hand corner, with a "Close" label</li>
 	<li>Gray transparent background with opacity of 0.6</li>
 	<li>Gray 10% bar along bottom of window to contain next action buttons</li>
 </ul>